 I’m a light lyric coloratura soprano and musical theatre crossover singer/actress with a strong dance background.
 (How's that for a mouthful?)

-I was two years old when I begged to take dance classes as I saw my older sister doing so.
-I’m told I was so adamant about it that my mother inquired at the school if they would let me join the 3-4 year old class early.
-(They did.)
-In my last two years of high school I was dancing 20+ hours a week in the pre-professional company of the Atlanta Ballet.
-I danced in the company’s Nutcracker in the Fox Theatre from 6th-12th grade.
+I was two years old when I begged to take dance classes because I saw my older sister doing so.
+My mother inquired at the local dance school if they would let me join the 3-4 year old class early because I was so adamant (They did.)
+Fast forward to my last two years of high school in which I was dancing 20+ hours a week in the pre-professional company of the Atlanta Ballet.
+I danced in the company’s Nutcracker ballet at the Fox Theatre for seven years.

 One reason I chose Butler University (Indianapolis, IN) for my undergrad was their renowned Ballet Major which draws students internationally.
-Though accepted into the program, I was offered a scholarship by the Voice Performance department, so I took class with the dance majors whenever it fit into my schedule while pursuing a degree in Vocal Performance.
+I was accepted into the program, but offered a scholarship from the Voice Performance department, so I took class with the dance majors whenever it fit into my schedule while pursuing a degree in Vocal Performance.

-I performed for several years in readings of new musicals as I have good sight reading skills and particularly enjoy the creative process working with composers and book writers developing characters.
-I particularly enjoyed readings where I had the chance to exercise my creativity and play many characters in a single show.
-I was a “regular” for NYU’s Graduate Musical Theatre Writing program working on multiple thesis readings each spring.
-I originated lead roles in new musicals at both the NYMF and Fringe Festivals.
+One of the highlights was performing in readings of many new musicals.
+I particularly enjoyed readings where I had the chance to do scene work and sing as many different characters in a single show.
+I was a “regular” for NYU’s Graduate Musical Theatre Writing program and working on multiple thesis readings each spring for their masters students, and I originated lead roles in new musicals at both the NYMF and Fringe Festivals.

-With cabaret director Erv Raible I created a solo act, entitled “My Shirley Years” which played twice in New York and a 30 show run at the Edinburgh Fringe Festival in Scotland to great reviews.
-The show was a passion project for me and love letter to my childhood idol, Shirley Temple.
-I wove in other repertoire of the 1930’s, particularly of women who were leading ladies in Shirley Temple films, such as Alice Faye.
+With cabaret director Erv Raible I created a solo act, entitled “My Shirley Years” which played twice in New York as well as a 30 show run at the Edinburgh Fringe Festival in Scotland.
+The show was a love letter to my childhood idol, Shirley Temple, and I wove in repertoire of the 1930’s, and of the women who were leading ladies in Shirley Temple films, such as Alice Faye.

-For eight years I performed frequently for the Ziegfeld Society of New York working with director and composer Mark York coaching and singing music of the early 1900’s and American Songbook Standards.
-Mark spent his early career working for American composer Cy Colman (Sweet Charity, Barnum) as his protégé and is now the leading authority on his music and estate.
+For eight years I performed frequently for the Ziegfeld Society of New York working with the director and composer Mark York singing music of the early 1900’s as well as American Songbook Standards.
+Mark spent his early career working for composer Cy Colman (Sweet Charity, Barnum) as his protégé and is now the leading authority on Cy's music and estate.

-Mark wrote and mounted a fully costumed and staged musical on the life of Marilyn Miller as a showcase for me in the title role.
-I also worked with Mark York and Aaron Gandy on a biographical musical on the life of American composer Kay Swift who was a famed collaborator and romantic partner of George Gershwin.
+Mark composed and produced a fully costumed and staged musical on the life of Marilyn Miller in which I played the title role.
+I also worked him, as well as Aaron Gandy, on a biographical musical on the life of American composer Kay Swift who was a famed collaborator and romantic partner of George Gershwin.
 The musical featured the music of both composers and was mounted by the Kay Swift Estate.

-From 2017-2019 I performed and toured extensively with NYGASP.
+From 2017-2019 I performed in New York and on short tours with NYGASP.
 I was often a featured dancer (while singing!) in these highly choreographed operettas.
 It was a joy to perform and join this top notch company - a true family- of repertory performers!
 (Shows are listed in the resume.)

 In August of 2019 I moved with my fiancé, Tim, to San Francisco!
-It’s a dream come true to live here as I grew up in Atlanta looking forward to summer trips to visit relatives in Napa, Berkeley, and Salinas.
-I work remotely in the field of Cybersecurity.
-Linkedin Profile
+I grew up in Atlanta looking forward to summer trips to visit relatives in Napa, Berkeley, and Salinas, so it's a dream come true to live here at last.